JeNeSuisPasDave/MarkdownTools/README.md

 ## mdmerge

 mdmerge is a command line utility that produces a single Markdown document by merging a set of Markdown documents.
-The merge can be accomplished by expanding *include* declarations found in the input files, by concatenating a list of files found in an index file, or both.
+The merge can be accomplished by expanding *include* specifications found in the input files, by concatenating a list of files found in an index file, or both.

 ### Synergy with Marked